dwave-examples/distributed-computing/README.md

 ## Code Specifics

-Let's go through the sections of code in the graph coloring problem:
+Let's go through the sections of code in the graph partitioning problem:

+* Define the graph
 * Initialize the DQM object
-* Define the graph
 * Define the linear bias dictionary.
 The gradient method is used to implement the condition described above, of penalizing color k by bias k
 * Define the quadratic dictionary.
 For each (node1, node2) edge in the graph, define the 16 color combinations, and penalize only the cases which have the same color
 * Solve the problem using the DQM solver